 Challenges ahead

-- Educating residents and businesses about non-fossil-fuel equipment, leaving the leaves, mowing at higher length, replacing lawns or portions of them with native grasses and plants or rain gardens, and inter-seeding with clover and organic options
+- Educating residents and businesses about sustainable best practices such as non-fossil-fuel equipment, “leaving the leaves”, mowing at higher height, replacing lawns or portions of them with native grasses and plants or rain gardens, and inter-seeding with clover and organic options

-- Working with local landscape companies to shift to organic landscape practices
+- Working with local commercial partners to encourage the shift to organic landscaping

 Sustainable Landscaping Benefits